 If your child is having difficulty in school, it may be due to a learning related visual problem.
 A comprehensive eye examination can address many visual problems children may have.

-Although having 20/20 eyesight is important, good eye movement skills, focusing abilities, handeye coordination, good eye teaming skills, and good concentration skills are also critical and necessary for learning.
+Having 20/20 eyesight is important, but even more important is having good eye movement skills, focusing abilities, handeye coordination, good eye teaming skills, and good concentration skills are also critical and necessary for learning.

-Sometimes, prescribing glasses can help with improving the ability to focus in school.
-Other times, vision therapy or perceptual therapy is needed to address the other learning related visual problems.
 Many kids have undetected learning-related vision problems.
-They do not know how to describe what is going on with their eyes or with their school performance.
-Therefore, they will often act out or have poor behavior or attention in school.
+They don’t know how to describe what is going on with their eyes or with their school performance.

 321 W. Montgomery

 (near Hunter Golf Course)

 For appointments, call (912) 927-0707 visit us at www.envisionsavannah.com